abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 Subexpressions
 --------------

 By definition, every subtree in a parse tree represents a subexpression.
-In this sense, the token precedence values define the subexpression structure of infix operators.
-In the simple example above, the top-level expression is represented by the full tree, with root at the operator ``+``.
+The token precedence values define the subexpression tree structure of subexpressions with infix operators.
+In the simple example expression above the top-level expression is represented by the full tree, with root at the operator ``+``.
 Each literal token also defines a (trivial) subexpression.
-The operator ``*`` defines a non-trivial subexpression which corresponds to the text ``5 * 8``.
+The subtree rooted at operator ``*`` defines a non-trivial subexpression which corresponds to the string ``5 * 8`` in the full expression.

-In Pratt parsing, recursion is used to parse subexpressions (starting top-down, from the full expression).
-A crucial distinction in this parsing method is whether or not the token is the *first* token in the current subexpression or is a *later* one (e.g., the infix operator in subexpression ``5 * 8``).
+In Pratt parsing recursion is used to parse subexpressions (starting top-down, from the full expression).
+A crucial distinction in this parsing method is whether or not a token is the *first* token of the current subexpression or is a *later* one.
 Every subexpression has a first token, and some have later tokens after the first one.
+In the subexpression ``5 * 8`` the token for ``5`` is the first token, called the **head** token, and ``*`` and ``8`` are later tokens, called **tail** tokens.

 It was mentioned earler that in Pratt parsing each token can have one or more **handler functions** defined for it.
 The handler function for when the token